weitianxin/awesome-distribution-shift/README.md

 A curated list of papers and resources about the distribution shift in machine learning.
 I categorize them based on their topic and content.
 I will try to make this list updated.

-An example of distribution shift in images across domains from [DomainBed](https://github.com/facebookresearch/DomainBed).
+Here is an example of distribution shift in images across domains from [DomainBed](https://github.com/facebookresearch/DomainBed).

 ![avatar](https://github.com/weitianxin/awesome-distribution-shift/blob/main/example.png)